The Open Space Initiative

 My co-founder or group contains individuals who are not Wharton affiliated – may I bring them with me for my meetings/reservations?

 Of course.
 Please include the names of your venture team members when you complete the Open Space registration form.
 We simply ask that you all sign in at the front desk upon entry each day.
+To keep things fair for all participants, we do require a Penn alumni to be present at all times while a non-Penn guest is on the floor.

 Can I have mail and/or packages delivered to the campus address?
+Can I send mail from campus?